Turks hit by crisis line up for bread - ExBulletin

 Despite the increase, the minimum wage is still lower than the $ 380 it was worth at the start of the year.

-Economists also fear that the 50% increase in the wages of such a large number of people will make Turkey’s inflation problem even worse.
+Economists are also worried that the 50% increase in wages for so many people will make Turkey’s inflation problem even worse.

 Sources